furansa/bank-authorizer/README.md

-# Authorizer
+# Bank Authorizer

-Authorizer is an application which receive, process and authorize bank account operations by using a pre-defined set of rules.
+Bank Authorizer is an application which receive, process and authorize bank account operations by using a pre-defined set of rules.

 The events comes from the STDIN in a form of a stream of data to be processed one by one and then returned to the STDOUT.